 Courses will be taught in English (occasionally, some courses will be taught in Italian and German

-Once candidates have gained admission to the programme, they will design a research and study plan with their supervisor in order to define the purpose of their research project and the necessary steps to implement it, after compiling a comprehensive literature review.
+The admitted candidates will design a study plan with their supervisor in order to define the purpose of their research project and the necessary steps to implement it, after compiling a comprehensive literature review.
 Candidates will then have to regularly verify and, if necessary, update, their research and study plan, taking into account the development of the project itself and the latest developments in their field of research.
 During the course, particularly during the first year, candidates will regularly attend classes specifically designed for postgraduate students and also technical workshops and specialised lectures by researchers and specialists in the chosen disciplines.

 The doctoral programme is divided into four stages which end after 6, 12, 24 and 36 months, respectively.
-In stage 1, the candidate defines the research area, the specific topic and the methodology.
-In stage 2, in the second half of the first academic year, candidates will have to define research questions and expected results.
-In stage 3, which starts with the second year, candidates are expected to apply the approach and techniques learnt from training to their project in order to tackle their research questions and disseminate the early results at the basis of their project by presenting them at national and international conferences.
-In the fourth and last stage, in the third year, candidates will have to collate the results of their research project and write their doctoral thesis.
+In stage 1, the candidate defines the research area, the specific topic, the research question and the methodology.
+In stage 2, in the second half of the first academic year, candidates will gain all the required skills and knowledge to carry on their research project and start their investigations.
+In stage 3, which indicatively starts with the second year, candidates are expected to apply the approaches and the acquired methodologies and skills in order to tackle their research questions and disseminate the early results by presenting them at national and international conferences.
+In the fourth and last stage, in the third year, candidates will have to collate the results of their research project and write a paper in an International peer-reviewed Journal and their doctoral thesis.

 The Faculty of Science and Technology has established partnerships with many universities and research centres in Italy and abroad.